 The West Coast Regional Office works within the coasts and watersheds of Washington, Oregon, California, and Idaho.
-Covering 317,690 square miles of the eastern Pacific Ocean, and more than 7,000 miles of tidal coastline, as well as the ecological functions within the states' vast rivers and estuaries, responsibilities are to build sustainable fisheries, recover endangered and threatened species, maintain healthy ecosystems, and protect human health.
+Covering 317,690 square miles of the eastern Pacific Ocean, 1,293 miles of Pacific Ocean coastline, and more than 7,000 miles of tidal coastline, as well as the ecological functions within the states' vast rivers and estuaries, our responsibilities are to build sustainable fisheries, recover endangered and threatened species, maintain healthy ecosystems, and protect human health.

-The West Coast Regional Office has facilities in Portland and Roseburg, Oregon; Arcata, Sacramento, Santa Cruz, Santa Rosa, and Long Beach, California; Lacey, Seattle and Ellensburg, Washington; and Boise, Moscow, and Salmon, Idaho.
+The West Coast Regional

+Office has facilities in Portland and Roseburg, Oregon; Arcata, Sacramento, Santa Cruz, Santa Rosa, and Long Beach, California; Lacey, Seattle, and Ellensburg, Washington; and Boise, Moscow, and Salmon, Idaho.

-The Office of Habitat Conservation, Restoration Center protects and restores habitat to sustain fisheries, recovers protected species, and maintains resilient coastal ecosystems and communities, through Grants and Cooperative Agreements in our Community-based Restoration Programs and through legal means through our Damage Assessment Remediation and Restoration Program.
+The Office of Habitat Conservation, Restoration Center

+protects and restores habitat to sustain fisheries, recovers protected species, and maintains resilient coastal ecosystems and communities, through grants and cooperative agreements in our Community-based Restoration Programs and through legal means through our Damage Assessment Remediation and Restoration Program.

-Our approach to habitat conservation is collaborative and uses sound science in support of our major mandates like the Magnuson-Stevens Act, Endangered Species Act (ESA), the Comprehensive Environmental Response, Compensation, and Liability Act and the Oil Pollution Act.
+Our approach to habitat conservation is collaborative and uses sound science in support of our major mandates like the Magnuson-Stevens Fishery Conservation and Management Act, Endangered Species Act (ESA), the Comprehensive Environmental Response, Compensation, and Liability Act, and the Oil Pollution Act.
 We focus our efforts for the benefit of marine resources and coastal communities.
-We provide technical assistance and funding and work in partnerships at all levels-with tribal, federal, state and local governments, private entities, and non-governmental organizations-toward shared goals and enhanced understanding.
+We provide technical assistance and funding and work in partnerships at all levels with tribal, federal, state, and local governments, private entities, and non-governmental organizations toward shared goals and enhanced understanding.
 We work to increase fisheries productivity by restoring coastal habitat and supporting the recovery of protected species that rely on healthy habitat to breed, eat, rest, and grow.
-The Office of Habitat is implementing the Inflation Reduction Act (IRA) and the Bipartisan Infrastructure Law (BIL) through funding opportunities in support of fish passage, tribal fish passage, transformational habitat actions and tribal and underserved communities habitat actions.
+The Office of Habitat Conservation is implementing funds provided by the Bipartisan Infrastructure Law and the Inflation Reduction Act (BIL/IRA) through funding opportunities in support of fish passage, tribal fish passage, transformational habitat actions, and tribal and underserved communities habitat actions.

 Restoration Center offices are co-located with the West Coast Regional Office facilities.
-West Coast Restoration Center staff can be found in: Seattle and Lacey Washington; Portland Oregon; and Arcata, Sacramento, Santa Rosa, and Long Beach California.
+West Coast Restoration Center staff can be found in Seattle and Lacey Washington; Portland Oregon; and Arcata, Sacramento, Santa Rosa, and Long Beach, California.

-The Office of Law Enforcement (OLE), West Coast Division (WCD) reports to NOAA Fisheries' Headquarters Office of Law Enforcement and provides marine resource enforcement and compliance assistance for the West Coast and western states of the continental United States.
-The WCD's 44 enforcement officers, special agents and support personnel cover a large area of responsibility: the states of Washington, Idaho, Montana, and North Dakota include 1,327 miles of the international border with Canada and the states of California and Arizona include 513 miles of international border with Mexico.
-There are 1,293 miles of rigorous Pacific Ocean coastline and 7,863 miles of tidal shoreline, five National Marine Sanctuaries, Puget Sound, 21 major international seaports, 18 international airports, 222,471 square nautical miles of Pacific Ocean within the Exclusive Economic Zone (EEZ), and 339,375 square miles of inland critical habitat encompassing numerous rivers and tributaries feeding into the Pacific Ocean.
+The Office of Law Enforcement

+(OLE), West Coast Division reports to NOAA Fisheries' Headquarters Office of Law Enforcement and provides marine resource enforcement and compliance assistance for the West Coast and western states of the continental United States.
+The division's 44 enforcement officers, special agents, and support personnel cover a large area of responsibility: the states of Washington, Idaho, Montana, and North Dakota include 1.327 miles of the international border with Canada and the states of California and Arizona include 513 miles of international border with Mexico.
+There are 1,293 miles of Pacific Ocean coastline and more than 7,000 miles of tidal shoreline, five National Marine Sanctuaries.
+Puget Sound, 21 major international seaports, 18 international airports, 222.471 square nautical miles of Pacific Ocean within the Exclusive Economic Zone (EEZ), and 339,375 square miles of inland critical habitat encompassing numerous rivers and tributaries feeding into the Pacific Ocean.

-The OLE WCD is headquartered in Seattle, Washington and has offices in Bellingham, Lacey, Westport and Vancouver, Washington; Astoria and Charleston, Oregon; and Arcata, Santa Rosa, Alameda, Monterey, Long Beach and San Diego, California.
+The OLE West Coast Division is headquartered in Seattle, Washington, and has offices in

+Bellingham, Lacey, Westport, and Vancouver, Washington; Astoria and Charleston, Oregon; and Arcata, Santa Rosa, Alameda, Monterey, Long Beach, and San Diego, California.